 People who have pets know the physical and emotional benefits of having an animal in life.
-According to scientific research, living with an animal can help people who suffer from serious psychological problems, such as depression, schizophrenia, alcoholism, bipolar disorder or post-traumatic stress syndrome.
+According to scientific research, living with an animal can help people with severe psychological problems, such as depression, schizophrenia, alcoholism, bipolar disorder, or post-traumatic stress syndrome.

 Pets help people manage their emotions and provide a distraction from their problems.
 Having someone who gives you unconditional love can ease feelings of worry, anguish, and loneliness.

 Studies on pets and their correlation with mental health have shown that petting and playing with animals significantly reduces stress-related hormones and lowers blood pressure.
 This can happen with as little as five minutes of interaction with a pet.
 They call this the pet effect.
 The Pet Effect, also known as the human-animal bond, is the mutually beneficial relationship between people and animals, which has a positive impact on the health and well-being of both.
 In other words, you are not the only one who benefits from this bond; your pet benefits too.
 If you or your pet suffer from anxiety, for example, both of you can be helped with a simple play session or by spending time together watching television while lying on the couch.

 Animals can serve as a source of comfort and support.
 Therapy dogs are excellent and helpful.
 Sometimes they are taken to hospitals or nursing homes to help reduce stress and anxiety for patients.

 This type of dog helps adults or children with cancer, ADHD, autism spectrum, people with visual disabilities, post-traumatic stress, epilepsies, etc. Well, they say that the dog is a man’s (and women‘s) best friend!